Embodiment

 It’s good to be able to be more present in the body and in the moment.
 It can be pleasant and it helps you realise that you only ever have this moment to experience life.
 Another reason is because it actually gives the chance for the mind to rest, which makes the mind a more effective and fun place to be when it is online.

 Another metaphor is noticing how thoughts are like clouds moving across the sky.
-There is an aspect of experience that is more like the sky – vast, open, pristine awareness – and an aspect of experience that is more like weather – cloudy, changeable, different moods, thoughts, ideas etc.
+There is an aspect of experience that is more like the sky – vast, open awareness – and an aspect of experience that is more like weather – cloudy and changeable with different moods and thoughts.

 The aim is to create more space for the weather to move through unfiltered, so that you aren’t bottling up the thoughts, or identifying with them.